Hybrid organizational structure: Definition, best practices & examples

 Develop effective conflict resolution mechanisms to resolve conflicts between divisions and corporate departments.
 This includes setting up structured processes for addressing disagreements.

-Ensure that all employees have a good understanding of their roles and responsibilities.
-They can also do this by fostering a collaborative environment.
+Ensure that all employees have a good understanding of their roles and responsibilities by fostering a collaborative environment.

 Encourage open communication

-Build a transparent culture where employees have input.
-Seek feedback from employees.
+Build a transparent culture where employees have input and seek feedback from employees.
 This promotes growth in line with organizational goals.
 Effective communication channels improve information sharing and collaboration.

 Offer training